mzattera/v4j/docs/003/index.md

 Pages tend to form three distinct clusters, which are highly correlated with Courier's languages (A or B).

 - A cluster of pages using A language (in blue on top-left of the image).
-- A cluster of pages using B language (in purple on right of the image).
+- A cluster of pages using B language (in purple on right of the image), composed mostly by Biological and Stars pages.
 - A cluster with a mix of "unclassified" pages (in red on the bottom-left), for which the language is not provided, and pages using B language (in purple on the bottom-left).